Agenda

 Meet at the Goodwood Hotel for transport

-We recommend that attendees check out after breakfast and before the programme begins at 9:00 in the Supershell Hangar, which is a 5-minute drive from the Goodwood Hotel.
+We recommend that attendees check out after breakfast and before the programme begins at 9:00 in the Supershell Hangar, which is a five-minute drive from the Goodwood Hotel.
 As today’s programme finishes after the Hotel’s check-out time of 11:00, we assume that most attendees will drive themselves to the final venue and depart from there.
 If you are not travelling by car, we will ensure that either a colleague or one of our team drives you.
 Please let us know if you need help arranging this transport.

 09:00